Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

 \subsubsection{Symmetric corrections for $B\to \ell\ell\ell'\nu$ at leading order in $\alpha_s$}

-We now wish to extend these calculations to the case of non-zero $q^2$.
-In $B\to\gamma\ell\nu$, factorization holds as long as the photon is energetic in the rest frame of the $B$ meson, implying that the photon energy is $\sim m_b$.
-Similarly in our case a hard collinear virtual photon coupling to the spectator $u$ quark can be integrated out systematically, and the total amplitude is found to be factorized into a hard scattering kernel and a soft part, given by the distribution amplitude.
+Having studied the form factors for on-shell photons, we now wish to extend these to the case of non-zero $q^2$.
+In $B\to\gamma\ell\nu$, factorization holds as long as the photon is energetic in the rest frame of the $B$ meson, implying that the photon energy $\sim m_b$.
+Similarly in our case a hard collinear virtual photon coupling to the spectator $u$ quark can be integrated out systematically, and the total amplitude is found to factorize into a hard scattering kernel and a soft part, given by the $B$ meson distribution amplitude.
 In the same setting, the resulting contribution from the $b$ quark is found to be power suppressed.
 A quick analysis of the diagrams for the case of a soft emitted photon reveals that there are possibly power enhanced contributions, coming both from the $u$-quark and $b$-quark legs.
 However, these are not expected to be factorizable and will not be considered any further.
 We thus restrict our attention to the case of a hard collinear photon (defined below) for which the factorization is found to hold, constraining $q^2$ to be not too far from zero.
-Thus at the leading order, only the left-hand diagram in Fig.~\ref{tree} contributes to the form factors.
+Thus at the leading order, only the diagram in Fig.~\ref{tree} (a) contributes to the form factors.